Dichotomy of Electron-Phonon Coupling in Graphene Moir\'e Flat Bands

-The presence of nonzero SP in electronic structure of TDBG and TMBG critically weakens electron-phonon coupling strength.
-To illustrate this, we decompose the total electron-phonon coupling strength into inter-sublattice and intra-sublattice contributions, which are represented by red and blue lines in Fig.~\ref{fig:fig2}(b), respectively.
-In TBG and TTG, where SP is zero, the inter-sublattice contribution is dominant for the total electron-phonon coupling strength.
-This is because the strongest contribution comes from the electron-phonon coupling between the nearest neighbors, which belong to different sublattices [Fig.~\ref{fig:fig2}(c)].
-However, in TDBG and TMBG, nonzero SP suppresses the nearest-neighbor matrix elements [Fig.~\ref{fig:fig2}(c)], and the electron-phonon coupling becomes very weak.
+The presence of nonzero SP in the electronic structure of TDBG and TMBG critically weakens electron-phonon coupling strength.
+To illustrate this, we analyze the total electron-phonon coupling strength in terms of sublattice-dependent contributions.
+Figure~\ref{fig:fig2}(b) shows the total electron-phonon coupling strength $\lambda$, and intersublattice ($\lambda^{AB}+\lambda^{BA}$) and intrasublattice ($\lambda^{AA}+\lambda^{BB}$) contributions as a function of the Fermi energy (see the Supplemental Material \cite{supplemental} for the formulas for inter- and intrasublattice $\lambda$).
+We find that, in all cases, the magnitude of the inter-sublattice contributions dominates the total coupling strength.
+This is because the strongest contribution comes from the electron-phonon matrix elements between the nearest neighbors, which belong to different sublattices [Fig.~\ref{fig:fig2}(c)].
+In TBG and TTG, where SP is zero, electron wave functions have the same weights on both sublattices and the intersublattice matrix elements are strong.
+On the other hand, in TDBG and TMBG, nonzero SP suppresses the nearest-neighbor matrix elements [Fig.~\ref{fig:fig2}(c)], and the electron-phonon coupling becomes very weak.

 Now, we analyze characteristic phonon modes that contribute to the total coupling strength.
 Figure~\ref{fig:fig3}(a) shows the Eliashberg functions $\alpha^2F(\omega)$ and frequency-integrated electron-phonon coupling strength $\lambda(\omega)=2\int^{\omega}_{0} \alpha^2 F(\omega')/\omega' d\omega'$ of TBG and TTG (TDBG and TMBG) at the half-filling energy of the hole- (electron-) side.
 Regardless of the total coupling strength, characteristic phonon modes are the same for all systems.
 The largest portion of the total coupling strength comes from the in-plane optical modes near $\omega$ = 167 (197) meV with phonon momentums at $\mathbf{q}=\mathbf{K},\mathbf{K'}$ ($\mathbf{\Gamma}$).
 In addition, the interlayer breathing modes near $\omega$ = 10 meV, shown in the insets of Fig.~\ref{fig:fig3}(a), at $\mathbf{q}=\mathbf{\Gamma}$ also have sizable contribution due to their low energies.
-Table~\ref{tab:table1} summarizes mode-resolved electron-phonon coupling strength $\lambda_i$ for the three characteristic phonon modes shown in Figure~\ref{fig:fig3}(b).
+Table~\ref{tab:table1} summarizes mode-resolved electron-phonon coupling strength $\lambda_i$ for the three characteristic phonon modes shown in Fig.~\ref{fig:fig3}(b).